luizperes/studium/CONTRIBUTING.md

 - Constant values should always be in `UPPER_CASE`.
 - Make use of namespaces every once and a while.
 Instead of creating a new class for a singleton, prefer declaring its fields in a `.cpp` file and exposing what would be its methods in a nested namespace for that module.
 - Studium is divided into namespaces which work as modules: `studium::render`, `studium::input`, and so on.
 If you think your code fits inside such a module, please declare your class, function or whatever inside of it.
 - It is preferable to keep the header files readable, should you need to check again for the existence of a method, class or function.
-With that said, in this project only, documentation<sup>[1](#docsnote)</sup> should preferably be at `.cpp` files.
+With that said, in this project only, documentation<sup>[1](#docsnote)</sup> should preferably be at `.cpp` files (see the Documentation section).
 - Header files should also use the `.hpp` extension instead of `.h`.
 Let's keep clear what is C and what is C++.
 - Also regarding headers, since they're not documented, make sure that whatever important functions, methods, enums, structs and classes have a clear name and a clear description of its parameters.
 - In `.cpp` files only, when implementing a method or function, make sure you put the modifiers and the return type ABOVE the rest of the function signature.